 https://www.ohioliving.org/foundation/your-options/how-can-i-help (Life Care Commitment)

-To plant a tree in memory of Joan M Lebold, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Joan M Lebold, please visit our Tree Store.